Panama City Offers A Delightful Contradiction Of Nature And Urban Expansion…

 The 9000-acre tropical forest lies an easily accessible 15km away from Panama City but it feels like another world.

-Established in 1992 the park is situated between the Soberania National Park and the Metropolitan Natural Park.
+Built in 1992 the park sits between the Soberania National Park and the Metropolitan Natural Park.
 The three parks provide a vast protected area allowing animals to roam freely between them.

 As with most of Panama, the Park is a hotbed of wildlife with different species of monkeys, raccoons and a huge array of birds.
 Sloths iguanas and frogs also hang out her so consider hiring a guide who can assist you with spotting and identifying the animals and their calls.